javascriptFundamentalists/stock-data-visualizer/README.md

 ### External Libraries

-In addition to the component patter supplied, several third-party libraries are used in the app to make life better.
+In addition to the component pattern supplied, several third-party libraries are used in the app to make life better.

 * [GlideJs](https://glidejs.com/) is used to make the CarouselComponent